Round Bottom Background

 Prosecution’s Role in Turning Over Discovery

-Before diving into the discovery process, it is important to understand the role assigned to the district attorney by the Constitution.
-The role of the prosecution is to enforce the law, not necessary to get convictions.
-The prosecutor's role is to seek justice and the defense attorney's is to protect the defendant from the State.
+Before diving into the discovery process, it is important to understand the role assigned to the district attorney by the Constitution and Kansas state law.
+The role of the prosecution is to enforce the law, not necessarily to get convictions.
+The prosecutor's role is to seek justice and the defense attorney's role is to protect the defendant from the State.
 The Constitution imposes obligations upon a district attorney based upon the difference of these two goals.
 One such example comes from Brady v.
 Maryland.
-In that case, the United States Supreme Court noted that a prosecuting attorney has an obligation to disclose evidence uncovered during police investigations that tends to either prove the defendant didn’t commit the crime or that someone else did.
+In that case, the United States Supreme Court held that a prosecuting attorney has an obligation to disclose evidence uncovered during police investigations that tends to either prove the defendant didn’t commit the crime or that someone else did.
 This means that almost any information a police investigation uncovers should be turned over to defense counsel.
 It is important to keep this obligation in mind when looking at the discovery process.

 Initial Request for Discovery

-Section 22-3212, lays out the starting point of discovery obligations for district attorneys.
-When defense counsel requests, the state must produce key pieces of evidence.
-These include written or recorded statements made by the accused, including any alleged confessions.
+K.S.A.
+22-3212, lays out the starting point of discovery obligations for district attorneys.
+When defense counsel requests discovery the state must produce key pieces of evidence.
+This includes written or recorded statements made by the accused, including any alleged confessions.
 Results of any scientific tests, such as DNA tests, mental evaluations, or breath-tests, must also be turned over.
 Also included are any documents or physical evidence (such as a weapon or stolen property) in the control of the state.
 It is important to note that these requests extend to the underlying police investigation, as well as the evidence the district attorney intends to use going forward.

 Unlike civil cases, where much of the evidence is documentary, criminal cases often will have various types of physical evidence that must be kept by the state.
-Thus, defense counsel will generally be required to inspect this evidence at police stations or district attorney offices.
+Thus, defense counsel will generally be required to inspect this evidence at police stations or the district attorney's office.
 This can add to the difficulty in quickly preparing for the preliminary examination, particularly when counsel is retained late.
-Witnesses to the underlying events have no legal obligation to talk to defense counsel and this is perhaps the only right that district attorneys and police are happy to remind individuals of.

 Using Discovery

-Defense counsel will seek to attack the credibility of the district attorney’s evidence, using the discovery as a guide.
-Once the documents are produced and the evidence made available for inspection, defense counsel must begin finding weaknesses and inconsistencies.
+Defense counsel will seek to attack the credibility of the district attorney’s evidence using the discovery as a guide.
+Once the documents are produced and the physical evidence is made available for inspection, defense counsel must begin finding weaknesses and inconsistencies.
 The goal here is quite different than at a full-fledged trial.
-The district attorney will only have to convince the judge—not prove beyond a reasonable doubt—of two things at the preliminary hearing: (1) the alleged crime was committed and (2) the defendant committed that crime.
+The district attorney will only have to convince the judge that there is probable cause—not proof beyond a reasonable doubt—of two things at the preliminary hearing: (1) the alleged crime was committed and (2) the defendant committed that crime.
 Thus, the focus will be on undermining the evidence that will be used towards the second question.

 Illegally Obtained Evidence

 Evidence that is obtained unlawfully is generally suppressed, or not allowed to be used, at trial.
-Common reasons for suppression are evidence found via an unlawful warrantless search, evidence found on a person following an unlawful arrest, and confessions given without Miranda warnings.
-When defense counsel learns of the illegal means by which evidence was obtained, he will motion the court to suppress the evidence and disallow its use at trial.
+Commonly suppressed evidence includes evidence found via an unlawful warrantless search, evidence found on a person following an unlawful arrest, and confessions given without Miranda warnings.
+When defense counsel learns of the illegal means by which evidence was obtained, he will file a motion with the court to suppress the evidence and keep it out of trial.